Seoul stocks open lower despite Wall Street gains | Yonhap News Agency

 Seoul stocks open lower despite Wall Street gains

-SEOUL, June 20 (Yonhap) -- Seoul stocks opened lower Thursday bucking overnight gains on Wall Street caused by growing optimism over monetary easing, with a focus now shifting to the Group of 20 summit in Japan next week.
+SEOUL, June 21 (Yonhap) -- South Korean shares opened slightly lower Friday, bucking overnight gains on Wall Street after the U.S. Federal Reserve's rate cut signal.

 kdon@yna.co.kr